antvis/G2/site/docs/manual/core/view.en.md

 });
 ```

-The top-level Chart is a view by default:
+The top-level Chart is, by default, a view:

 ```js
 // Add an Interval to this view chart.interval();
 ```

-When the top-level Chart adds a compound node, you can declare the view through `chart.view`:
+When composite nodes are added to the top-level Chart, views can be declared using `chart.view`:

 ```js
 const spaceFlex = chart.spaceFlex();